+Also when Carter's version of Lizzie's story is near conclusion, an incident takes place, an acid test that becomes an "immediate cause for Lizzie's flailing out against her parents" (Langlois 201).
+Lizzie, Carter writes is particularly attached to her winged companions, her pigeons.
 Sadly, the bad Gothic stepmother, serves Lizzie's pigeons on the table, thus pushing her (Gothic) daughter further into delirium for these innocent creatures were her only comfort amongst the cruel strangers around.
-The shadow-male of Carter's story, the Gothic villain, Mr. Borden just to whet the appetite of his wife killed Lizzie's pigeons; this incident is a fit testimony to his younger daughter to remain and behave within the limits of locked doors of his castle, and apprise her of her Victorian responsibilities.
-Mr. Borden and Mrs. Borden, the burning sun, claustrophobic interiors of the castle like home, the dependence, the spinsterhood and plain denial of a human being's emotions are some of the reasons that at once provoke, summon and ignite violence in Lizzie, but her future is left to the reader to decide for themselves (Schofield 95).
+The shadow-male of Carter's story, the Gothic villain, Mr. Borden just to whet the appetite of his wife, killed Lizzie's pigeons; this incident is a fit testimony for his younger daughter to remain and behave within the limits of locked doors of his castle that apprise her of her Victorian responsibilities.
+Mr. Borden and Mrs. Borden, the burning sun, claustrophobic interiors of the castle/prison like home, the dependence, the spinsterhood and plain denial of a human being's emotions are some of the reasons that at once provoke, summon and ignite violence in Lizzie, but her future is left to the reader to decide for themselves (Schofield 95).

-Another reason for Lizzie to release her pent up emotions is the fact that her sister Emma Lenora, unluckily was away on the morning of the ill-fated day.
-Although Lizzie too "was invited away" but she remained in the town as if on purpose "to mortify her flesh, as if important business kept her in the exhausted town . . . " ("The Fall" 105).
-Though according to Carter, Emma, the elder daughter of Mr. Borden is "more mysterious" than Lizzie, she is like "a blank space," a white canvass who has "no life" and no colours of her own ("The Fall" 108).
+Another reason for Lizzie to release her pent up emotions is the fact that her sister Emma Lenora, unluckily, was away on the morning of the ill-fated day.
+Though according to Carter, Emma, the elder daughter of Mr. Borden is "more mysterious" than Lizzie, she is like "a blank space," a white canvas that has "no life" and no colours of her own ("The Fall" 108).
 Like a typical Gothic script, the heroine's mother in Carter's story is dead and in her absence it is Emma who becomes Lizzie's surrogate mother because it is she who "lavish[es] the pent-up treasures of a New England spinster's heart upon the little thing?"
 Perhaps, Lizzie the "motherless child, orphaned at two years old, poor thing" craves for her mother whose memory "remains an abiding source of grief" for her ("The Fall" 114).
-Possibly, yearning for her dead mother's "unknown love" and the brief absence of her proxy mother Emma, goad Lizzie to use the same hatchet "the instrument of destruction" (with which the father had killed her birds) to act and strike at Mr. and Mrs. Borden together ("The Fall" 114,121).
+Possibly, the yearning for her dead mother's "unknown love" and the brief absence of her proxy mother Emma, goad Lizzie to use the same hatchet, "the instrument of destruction" (with which the father had killed her birds) to act and strike at Mr. and Mrs. Borden together ("The Fall" 114,121).

-On the morning of the double murder, Carter informs her readers, because of a "heavy linen napkin" which Lizzie had strapped between her legs on account of her menses, did not let her sleep "and this last, stifling night [she] has been [in trouble] . . . by vague nausea and the gripes of her female pain; her room is harsh with the metallic smell of menstrual blood."
-Hence, she admits that this sleeping time in this uncanny Borden castle was her only me-time and in this private hour Lizzie enjoyed the much desired freedom from constrictions ("The Fall" 103, 114).
-In this scene, Langlois states: "Carter seems to superimpose the image of the vampiress's blood-flecked nightgown in 'The Lady of the House of Love' from The Bloody Chamber over this bedroom scene, and so disrupts Lizzie's harmless sartorial attempts to offset her father's conflicted Victorian codes and shifts her towards butchery."In this regard, he further quotes Rushdie's observation:
+On the morning of the double murder, Carter informs her readers, because of a "heavy linen napkin" which Lizzie had strapped between her legs on account of menses, did not let her sleep "and this last, stifling night [she] has been [in trouble] . . . by vague nausea and the gripes of her female pain; her room is harsh with the metallic smell of menstrual blood."
+Hence, Lizzie admits that her sleeping time in this uncanny Borden castle was her only metime and in this private hour she enjoyed the much desired freedom from constrictions ("The Fall" 103, 114).